MarkPcv/vacancy_parser_oop/README.md

 - Search only includes vacancies in _Russian Federation_
 - Only _minimum_ salary is taken into account and displayed to user.
 Maximum salary is shown if minimum is omitted.
-- Vacancy is _ignored_ if it does not have:
+- Vacancy is _ignored_ if it does not have following:
     - salary
     - vacancy name
     - vacancy URL link
     - requirement
     - company name
-- If vacancy's salary is displayed in US dollars then it is converted into rubles.
+- If vacancy's salary is given in US dollars(USD) then it is converted into rubles(RUB).
 Please see `vacancy_api.py` for details

 ---
 ## Installation and Run